emb-riscv/specs-markdown/introduction.md

 #### RISC-V microcontroller specifics

 Harts are identified by a Hart ID, a small unsigned integer.
 Hart IDs are unique.
-The rule used to assign hart IDs is implementation dependent, but it is recommended to keep it simple, preferably within a continuous small range.
-There should always be a hart with ID=0, which will have slightly more duties, for example processing the NMIs.
+The rule used to assign hart IDs is implementation specific, but it is recommended to keep it simple, preferably within a continuous small range.
+There should always be a hart with ID=0, which will have slightly more duties, for example to process the NMIs.

-To help applications auto-configure themselves, the largest hart ID is stored in a register in the Device Control Bloc (DCB).
+To help applications auto-configure themselves, the largest hart ID is stored in a register in the Device Control Bloc (`dcb.hartidlast`).

 ### Core